Monitor your cluster metrics with Prometheus - Amazon EKS

 Subnets

-View the subnets that the scraper will inherit.
-If you need to change them, go back to the create cluster Specify networking step.
+Modify the subnets that the scraper will inherit as needed.
+If you need to add a grayed out subnet option, go back to the create cluster Specify networking step.

 Scraper configuration